 These grooms escorted each other down the aisle.
 "When I walked down to the beach, I was blown away with how beautiful everything had been arranged," said one of the grooms.
 "It was exactly how we wanted it to be."

 These newlyweds took to the dance floor to a version of "Same Love" by Macklemore and Mary Lambert that was recorded by a high school friend.

-The grooms' friend and favorite DJ, Chuck McTague, drew the duo to the dance floor with Barbra Streisand's "Here's to Life" for their first dance as newlyweds.
+The grooms at this wedding danced to Barbra Streisand's "Here's to Life" for their first spin as newlyweds.
 One groom inscribed the other's ring with the song's lyrics: "To life, to love, to you."